 Amblyomma americanum and Ixodes scapularis are two widespread species of hard ticks capable of transmitting a diversity of parasites to animals and humans, many of which are zoonotic (Rochlin and Toledo 2020).
 Due to the medical and ecological importance of these species, a crucial goal in disease ecology is to understand factors that influence their abundances over time.
 The National Ecological Observatory Network (NEON) carries out standardised long term monitoring of tick abundances as well as other important indicators of ecological change (Thorpe et al. 2016).
 Nymphal abundances of both tick species are routinely recorded across a series of NEON plots by drag cloth sampling, with plots nested within sites (Springer et al. 2016).
 These plot-level series show strong seasonality and incorporate many of the challenging features associated with ecological data including overdispersion, high proportions of missingness and irregular sampling, making them useful for exploring the utility of mvgam.

 We included a cumulative growing degree day (cum_gdd) variable using temperature records for each site’s nearest weather station from NOOA’s Daily Global Historical Climatology Network daily database as a covariate.
-This variable was calculated as the total number of days up to the start of the tick season (1st June) in which the mean of the day’s maximum and minimum temperatures was above 0°C. We fit species-specific dynamic GAMs to four years of data (2015 – 2018) for 17 A. americanum plots (from 7 NEON sites) and for eight I. scapularis plots (three sites).
+This variable was calculated as the total number of days up to the start of the tick season (1st June) in which the mean of the day’s maximum and minimum temperatures was above 0°C; temperature between -5°C to 5°C may affects various components of ticks physiological diapause and host-seeking behaviour.
+We fit species-specific dynamic GAMs to four years of data (2015 – 2018) for 17 A. americanum plots (from 7 NEON sites) and for eight I. scapularis plots (three sites).
 Timepoints during winter (epidemiological weeks 1 – 14 and 42 – 53) were removed prior to modelling as no observations occurred during this period, leaving a seasonal frequency of 26 (weeks 15 – 41).
 For each species we fit four models representing different hypothetical dynamics:

 Null: there is no seasonality, rather the latent factors / site-level effects of cum_gdd fully influence the dynamics for the plot-level series.
 Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, by = site, k = 3) + Z